 Senior Move Management Services

 Cedar Crest works closely with SEGUES Senior Move Specialists to make your transition smooth.
-It's team offers residents a variety of services, including help with downsizing, moving and settling in.
+Its team offers residents a variety of services, including help with downsizing, moving and settling in.
 Cedar Crest reimburses new residents for some SEGUES expenses.
-As the sales manager for details.
+Ask the sales manager for details.

 For more information, visit www.segues.net.